 REGULAR MEMBERSHIP: Granted to owners of Tollycraft boats.

 HONORARY LIFE MEMBERSHIP: Granted to individuals, for extraordinary assistance to the Club only by the approval of the Executive Bridge with the full rights and privileges as that of a Regular Membership.
-Honorary and Immediate Past Commodores of the Tollycraft Boating Club of Puget Sound shall be named as Honorary Life Members of the Club at the end of their watch on the Executive Bridge.
+Commodores of the Tollycraft Boating Club of Puget Sound shall be named as Honorary Life Members of the Club at the end of their year as Commodore.

 ASSOCIATE MEMBERSHIP: Granted to owners of all other boats and to people not owning boats at the present time.